galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 ### Using the Selenium Manager

-The `WebAppIntegrationTest` uses the Selenium Manager.
 To use the Selenium Manager you must have a web browser, for example, Chrome or Firefox installed as well as either a GeckoDriver or a Docker Engine.
 In this example, Firefox and a GeckoDriver are used.

 You can <a href="https://github.com/mozilla/geckodriver/releases" target="_blank"> download GeckoDriver from GitHub</a>.